Quincy political family: History

 The first recorded Quincy sailed with William the Conqueror across the English Channel from Normandy in 1066 to crush the English forces at the Battle of Hastings.
-In 1215, Saer de Quincy, Earl of Winchester, rode to Runnymede, one of the barons who forced King John of England to sign the Magna Carta, which guaranteed English freeman the right to trial by jury.
+In 1215, Saer de Quincy, Earl of Winchester, rode to Runnymede, one of the barons who forced King John of England to sign the Magna Carta, which guaranteed English freemen the right to trial by jury.